padrinobook/padrinobook/chapters/login_and_registration.md

 ```

-Please correct me if there is a better way to get to the asset folder but that is all of what I've found.

 During writing this chapter I experiment with the `content_type` option.
 If you set the `content_type` to plain you will get the attachment based as binary code directly into your mail.
 Please put the `content_type :plain` into the `registration` mailer.
 If the mail will be send you can see something like this in your logs: